NCAA, Conference, and University Rules & Violations Procedures

 * Recommendations for policy and procedure changes to be implemented in order to prevent such a violation from occurring in the future; and,

-If the investigation reveals a major NCAA violation has taken place, the Assistant Director of Compliance and/or the Associate Director of Athletics shall inform University Counsel and Internal Audit.
+If the investigation reveals a Level I or Level II NCAA violation has taken place, the Assistant Director of Compliance and/or the Associate Director of Athletics shall inform University Counsel and Internal Audit.
 A more extensive investigation will then be conducted to discover the exact nature and/or severity of the violation.
 The Director of Athletics shall be updated on the pending investigation.
 Once the investigation is complete, the report should include the following:

 * A complete synopsis of how the violation took place, the parties involved, the bylaw violated, and the sanctions/restitution for the infraction;